sklee2014/Air-Text/README.md

 ---
 ### Training Air-Writing Module
 In order to train Air-Writing Module, first download [SCUT-Ego-Gesture dataset](http://www.hcii-lab.net/data/).
-(Currently, as there is no direct link to download the dataset, you may consider contacting the [authors](https://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w11/Wu_YOLSE_Egocentric_Fingertip_ICCV_2017_paper.pdf) of this dataset.)
+(Currently, as there is no direct link to download the dataset, you should consider contacting the authors of [this paper](https://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w11/Wu_YOLSE_Egocentric_Fingertip_ICCV_2017_paper.pdf).)

-Put the downloaded dataset in `./AirWritingModule/dataset`, type command `cd AirWritingModule` and run `train.py`.
+Download and extract the dataset in `./AirWritingModule/dataset`, type command `cd AirWritingModule` and run `train.py`.

 ---
 ### Training Text-Recognition Module